VidyasagarAkhumukhi/JobTracker/README.md

 ## 🎯 Overview

-JobTracker is a sophisticated job application management system that enables users to efficiently organize, track, and manage their job search process.
-The application provides a centralized dashboard for monitoring application statuses, deadlines, and company information while offering advanced filtering and search capabilities.
+JobTracker is a sophisticated job application management system that enables users to efficiently organize, track, and manage their job search process with the power of artificial intelligence.
+The application provides a centralized dashboard for monitoring application statuses, deadlines, and company information while offering **AI-powered automation** to reduce manual data entry and enhance productivity.

 ### Key Highlights

+- **🤖 AI-Powered Job Description Parsing** - Automatically extract job title, company, and location from job descriptions
 - **Full-Stack TypeScript Implementation** with type safety across the entire application
 - **Server-Side Rendering (SSR)** with Next.js App Router for optimal performance
 - **Secure Authentication** using Clerk with middleware protection